wsn333/academic-trends/README.md

 For ease of document management, please follow the upload rules as below:
 1. For each submission, you shall upload a file containing all resources in the presentation.
 The uploaded file should be an *encrypted* PDF named with your name.
 2. If your presentation contains video displaying, we suggest you put the online video URL in the PDF instead of uploading it.
+3. Each file should be uploaded to a correct directory, e.g., academic-trends/2019-7-5/张天宇.pdf.